Missing Interviews True Crime Garage /// Part 1

 It wasn't so much crime

-enthusiast as much as it was film.
+enthusiasts as much as it was film.

+Correct.
 Yeah, we have a film background.

-And really the deep dive into Maura Murray's case that we began in 2015 as Missing Maura Murray was
+And really, the deep dive into Maura Murray's case that we began in 2015 as Missing Maura Murray was

 really to further the documentary that we were making.